aerojam95/aws-eks-platform/kubernetes-manifests/traefik-ingress-controller/README.md

 $ kubectl create -f account.yaml -f role-binding.yaml -f role.yaml
 ```

 7. We can now expose some services.
-We shall create an IngressRoute object for the Traefik dashboard which will have an auth middleware componet for accessing the endpoints.
+We shall create an IngressRoute object for the Traefik dashboard which will have an auth middleware component for accessing the endpoints.
 The following files shall be used-  secret.yaml, middleware.yaml, and ingress-route.yaml:

 ```sh
 $ kubectl create -f secret.yaml -f middleware.yaml -f ingress-route.yaml